CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_Ex3.md

+## Objectives

+- Task 1: Implement and Monitor Defender for Office 365 Secure Posture
+- Task 2: Investigate and Remediate incidents in Microsoft Defender XDR

 ## Task 1: Implement and Monitor Defender for Office 365 Secure Posture

 1. On the **Microsoft Defender portal**, select **Email & collaboration (1)** from the left navigation pane and then click on **Policies & rules (2)** under **Policies & rules**, click **Threat policies (3)**.